iliastetsura/kmslight-task/automate.md

 Things to automate:
-I would definitely automate the "Book a demo" form, since I notice that there are redirects to this form from many pages in the system.
-This makes the form an important feature.
+0. Validate Book a demo form submitting.
+The most important functionality because there are redirects to this form from many pages in the system.
-Tests to create:
+NOTE - Can't be automated on production because ReCaptcha blocks form submitting in tests.
-- UI tests for form validation.
-Example - check validation for each field on the form
+1. Validate 'I Need Knowledge Management' section.
+Important to check that content is displayed correctly when user triggers different tabs inside the section.
-- UI tests for form submitting.
-Example - submit the form using different sets of values
+2. Validate Our Solutions navigation links.
+Important to check that navigation links are displayed correctly and contain correct link addresses.
-- API tests for form requests.
-Example - test POST requests
+3. Validate Blog Search.
+Important to check that search works correctly.